tangrams/tangram-docs/pages/layers.md

 ```

 ####`layer`
 Optional _string_, naming a top-level named object in the source datalayer.
-In Mapzen's Vector Tile Service, this is a _FeatureCollection_.
+In GeoJSON, this is a _FeatureCollection_.
 If a `layer` is not specified, the _layer name_ will be used.
 ```yaml
 data:
     source: osm